Harman4404/predassign7/README.md

 ### How to Use:

-Ensure Python and required libraries (numpy, matplotlib, psutil) are installed.
-Run the script assign_7_code.py.
+Ensure Python and required libraries (numpy, matplotlib, psutil) are installed.\n Run the script assign_7_code.py.
 Review the generated graphs to analyze the relationship between the number of threads and time taken, as well as CPU usage across different cores.
 The script also outputs a table displaying the time taken for matrix multiplication using different numbers of threads.